 Years ago I had the pleasure to meet a very influential combat leader named Colonel Brian McCoy.
-Regardless of your political leanings, Colonel McCoy, who served as the Commanding Officer of 3rd Battalion, 4th Marines, was an inspiring leader with a pretty straight forward approach to winning wars: “Brilliance in the Basics”.
+Colonel McCoy, who served as the Commanding Officer of 3rd Battalion, 4th Marines, was an inspiring leader with a pretty straight forward approach to winning wars: “Brilliance in the Basics”.

 However, just understanding the basics is not enough.
 Colonel McCoy believed the basics need to be practiced each and every day until they become part of who you are.
 The basics need to be drilled under the watchful eye of a competent leader who has also internalized this concept and to be successful, this leader needs to ruthlessly enforce the standard.

 Habit hardens the body for great exertions, strengthens the heart in great peril.
 Habit breeds that priceless quality, calm, which, passing from rifleman to commander will lighten the task. – Clausewitz

 Mastering the basics can help defeat the enemy no matter where the battle ground is.
 For example, look at 4-time CrossFit Games Champ Rich Froning.
 In the past 5 years, with almost monk like composure, he has been able to march into first place dominating any and all events thrown at him on Sunday, the final day of competition.
 Where does he get this composure?
 How can he remain calm during the most stressful times in the competition?

 Rich Froning is brilliant in the basics.
 He is calm because he has mastered the fundamentals of his battlefield.